 Identity and community

-NoFap is a community with its own language, its own culture, and its own identity.
-For some people, that sense of belonging is exactly what makes it work.
-You’re not alone.
-You have a tribe.
+NoFap is a community with its own language, culture, and identity.
+For some people, that sense of belonging is useful.
+It makes recovery feel less private and adds accountability.

 The honest pros and cons